Duratec Gray Surfacing Primer

-1) Low Porosity – It provides a super-fine leveling and filling system on a variety of substrates with superior release properties.
+1) Low Porosity - The Duratec Surfacing Primer provides a super-fine leveling and filling system on a variety of substrates with superior release properties.

-2) Adhesion to Most Epoxies – With a heat distortion level of 201°F, this primer also adheres to fiberglass, properly prepared metal, wood, medium density fiberboard, brick, concrete and polyurethane foam
+1) Adhesion Versatility - With a heat distortion level of 201°F, this primer also adheres to fiberglass, properly prepared metal, wood, medium density fiberboard, brick, concrete, polyurethane foam, and most Epoxies.

-3) Rapid Coat Build-up – Build to 40 mils, 1000 microns, wet on wet, on composite plugs, and master mold surfaces; this primer saves time and labor costs.
+1) Rapid Coat Build Up - Build to 40 mils, 1000 microns, wet on wet, on composite plugs, and master mold surfaces; this primer saves time and labor costs.

 |Viscosity - As measured on a Brookfield Viscometer Model RVF, Spindle #5 at 2.5 rpm.||2700 CPS|